Finland country brief

 The current President is Mr Sauli Niinistö.
 Mr Niinistö was elected by popular vote on 5 February 2012 and took office on 1 March 2012.
 The next presidential elections will be held in approximately February 2018.

 Finland’s economy has been more resilient than those of many other European countries to the euro area’s economic and debt crises.
 It is one of only three euro zone countries to have maintained its triple-A credit rating throughout the crisis.
-Nonetheless, Finland experienced a real GDP contraction of 0.2 per cent in 2012.
-The downturn eased by the end of 2013 but the forecast for growth in 2014 remains low at 1.5 per cent.
+Nonetheless, Finland experienced a real GDP contraction of 1 per cent in 2012 and 1.4 per cent in 2013.
+The forecast for growth in 2014 remains low.
 Unemployment was at 7.6 per cent in September 2013, up from 7.1 per cent in 2012.

 Finland has few natural energy resources.
 Nuclear power currently supplies almost 30 per cent of Finland’s electricity.
 The Finnish Parliament approved the construction of three new nuclear reactors (Finland currently has four reactors) in order to meet increasing energy demand and reduce carbon emissions.
 Work on the fifth reactor, on Olkiluoto Island, started in 2005 but has experienced considerable delays and cost overrun and is not expected to go online until 2016.
 Parliament approved plans to build the sixth and seventh reactors in July 2010 but construction has not yet commenced.
 Finland's other energy options include increased use of natural gas and electricity imported from Russia.
 Renewable energy sources account for around 25 per cent of Finland's energy mix.